chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PS-Docs/State-of-PureScript-Documentation-2019.md

 ### Everyone: How should we improve this situation?

+Our purpose is clear: improve the documentation situation

+In doing so, we should abide by these principles:
+- **Show, don't tell**: prefer heavily-commented compile-and-play code examples over written explanations
+- **Start unofficial documentation efforts**: allowing core contributors to implement breaking changes sooner means we'll get out of this situation sooner.
+Let's not slow them down.
+- **Don't recreate the wheel**: look into helping existing efforts before you consider starting your own
+-  **Adhere to Good Docs Guidelines**: we'll all be better for it

+The outcomes we are striving to reach have yet to be defined.
+We'd like your help.
+Here's our ideas.
+Please share yours.

+### Idea for improving the current support system

 This small change will address the FP Slack persistence issue:
 - When a question on the `#purescript` Slack channel gets answered, request the person who asked it to post the question on StackOverflow and link to the question in the chatroom.
 - Then, let someone (whether the answerer or someone who saw it) "answer" that question and give credit it to the answerer.

+End result: easily findable answers via Google in a well-presented format on SO

+### Idea for documenting things that aren't affected by breaking changes

 People are making an assumption that has not been tested. **Are all documentation efforts always affected by a breaking change?** I doubt it.
 Certainly there are some things that need better documentation which won't be affected by breaking changes.
 Why not identify what those are and start improving them?

-Such efforts will likely need to be "unofficial."
-We (non-core-contributors / users of PS) do not want to steal time away from the core contributors by distracting them with documentation PRs.
-Let them focus on the language's development.
-Stabilizing the language sooner means an improved documentation situation sooner.

 Rather, we (non-core-contributors / users of PS) can focus on answering questions like these:
 - What are the libraries that need to have their documentation improved?